OCHHQ/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Incident Overview

 On [Date], our password manager service experienced a significant outage due to a database overload.
-Approximately 500 users were unable to access their accounts for 30 minutes.
+The outage started at 10:01 GMT+1 and ended at 11:45 GMT+1, lasting a total of 1 hour and 44 minutes.
+During this time, the application was completely unavailable for 30 minutes (from 10:30 GMT+1 to 11:00 GMT+1).
+Approximately 500 users were affected.

 ## Root Cause Analysis

-The primary cause of the outage was the database's inability to handle a sudden surge in user traffic.
-Contributing factors included:
+The outage was primarily caused by the database’s inability to handle a sudden surge in user traffic.
+Contributing factors included insufficient database resources, inefficient query performance, and lack of robust error handling.

-- Insufficient database resources
-- Inefficient query performance
-- Lack of robust error handling

 ## Impact

-The outage resulted in significant user frustration and potential security risks due to compromised password management capabilities.
+The outage caused significant user frustration and potential security risks due to compromised password management capabilities.

 ## Corrective Actions

-Immediate steps were taken to restore service by increasing database capacity and optimizing queries.
-Long-term solutions include implementing load balancing, database replication, and robust monitoring.
+Immediate actions included increasing database capacity and optimizing queries.
+Long-term solutions involve implementing load balancing, database replication, and enhancing monitoring capabilities.

 ## Lessons Learned

-- The critical importance of scalable database infrastructure
+- The importance of scalable database infrastructure
 - The need for comprehensive load testing
 - The value of real-time monitoring and alerting